-4.1 Prepare the sodium sulfate solution, for immersion of the test samples, in accordance with Section 4.1.1 (Note 2).
+4.1 Prepare the sodium sulfate solution, for immersion of the test samples, in accordance with Section 4.1.1 (NOTE 2).

-NOTE 2-Some aggregates containing carbonates of calcium are attacked chemically by fresh sulfate solution, resulting in erroneously high measured losses.
+NOTE 2- Some aggregates containing carbonates of calcium are attacked chemically by fresh sulfate solution, resulting in erroneously high measured losses.
 If this condition is encountered or is suspected, repeat the test using a filtered solution that has been used previously to test the same type of carbonate rock, provided that the solution meets the requirements of Sections 4.1.1 for specific gravity.

-4.1.1 Sodium Sulfate Solution- Prepare a saturated solution of sodium sulfate by dissolving a reagent grade of the salt in water (Note 4) at a temperature of 25° C (77° F) minimum.
-Add sufficient salt (Note 3) of the anhydrous (NA2SO4) form to ensure not only saturation but also the presence of excess crystals when the solution is ready for use in the tests.
+4.1.1 Sodium Sulfate Solution- Prepare a saturated solution of sodium sulfate by dissolving a reagent grade of anhydrous sodium sulfate salt (NA2SO4) in water (Note 4) at a temperature of 25 °C (77F) minimum.
+Add sufficient anhydrous sodium sulfate salt to ensure not only saturation but also the presence of excess crystals when the solution is ready for use in the tests (NOTE 3).
 Thoroughly stir the mixture during the addition of the salt and stir the solution at frequent intervals until used.
 To reduce evaporation and prevent contamination, keep the solution covered at all times when access is not needed.
-Allow the solution to cool to 20.3 to 21.9°C (68.5 to 71.5°F).
-Again stir, and allow the solution to remain at the designated temperature for at least 48 hours before use.
+Allow the solution to cool to 20.3 °C to 21.9 °C (68.5F to 71.5F).
+Again stir, and allow the solution to remain at 20.3 °C to 21.9 °C (68.5F to 71.5F) for at least 48 hours before use.
 Prior to each use, break up the salt cake, if any, in the container, stir the solution thoroughly and determine the specific gravity of the solution.
 When used, the solution shall have a specific gravity of not less than 1.154 nor more than 1.171.
-The solution shall be reused until completion of the required 5 cycles of soaking and drying, after which it shall be discarded.
+The solution shall be reused until completion of the required 5 cycles of soaking and drying, after which it shall be discarded (NOTE 2).

-NOTE 3- 215 g of anhydrous salt per liter of water is sufficient for saturation of the sodium sulfate solution at 22° C (71.6°F).
-However, since this salt is not completely stable and since it is desirable that an excess of crystals be present, the use of not less than 225 g of the anhydrous salt per liter of water is recommended.
+NOTE 3- 215 g of anhydrous sodium sulfate salt per liter of water is sufficient for saturation of the sodium sulfate solution at 22 °C (71.6F).
+However, since this salt is not completely stable and since it is desirable that an excess of crystals be present, the use of not less than 225 g of the anhydrous sodium sulfate salt per liter of water is recommended.